nodeshift/nodejs-reference-architecture/docs/development/testing.md

 ### When Jest might be the better choice

-When testing testing React or component-based applications.
+When testing React or component-based applications.

 When using a compile-to-JavaScript language (like TypeScript).